tneotia/html-editor-enhanced/README.md

 Widget htmlEditor = HtmlEditor(
   controller: controller, //required
   //other options
+  toolbarOptions: HtmlToolbarOptions(
-  toolbar: [
+    defaultToolbarButtons: [
-    Style(),
-    Font(buttons: [FontButtons.bold, FontButtons.underline, FontButtons.italic])
+        StyleButtons(),
+        ParagraphButtons(lineHeight: false, caseConverter: false)
     ]
+  )
 );
 ```

-In the above example, the editor will only be initialized with the 'style', 'bold', 'underline', and 'italic' buttons.

-If you leave the `Toolbar` constructor blank (like `Style()` above), then the package interprets that you want the default buttons for `Style` to be visible.
+If you leave the `Toolbar` constructor blank (like `Style()` above), then the package interprets that you want all the buttons for the `Style` group to be visible.

-You can specify a list of buttons that are visible for each `Toolbar` constructor.
-Each constructor accepts a different type of enum in its button list, so you'll always put the right buttons in the right places.
+If you want to remove certain buttons from the group, you can set their button name to `false`, as shown in the example above.

+Order matters!
+Whatever group you set first will be the first group of buttons to display.

 If you don't want to show an entire group of buttons, simply don't include their constructor in the `Toolbar` list!

-Note: Setting `buttons: []` will also be interpreted as wanting the default buttons for the constructor rather than not showing the group of buttons.
+This means that if you want to disable just one button, you still have to provide all other constructors.

+You can also create your own toolbar buttons!
+See [below](#customtoolbarbuttons-and-customtoolbarbuttonsinsertionindices) for more details.

 ### Plugins